DNSBelgium/rdap/README.md

 Moved controller classes directly in the be.dnsbelgium.rdap package to be.dnsbelgium.rdap.controller

 The configuration in WebConfig is splitted into different parts
-* WebConfig: spring mvc related configuration, adds a @ComponentScan for the package be.dnsbelgium.rdap.controller
+* WebConfig: spring mvc related configuration,
+* ControllerConfig: adds a @ComponentScan for the package be.dnsbelgium.rdap.controller
 * DefaultServiceConfig: can be used to configure default implementations of the services
 * ApplicationPropertiesConfig: use PropertySourcesPlaceholderConfigurer instead of reading the application.properties file in the code
   * the only needed configuration property is "baseRedirectURL".